DaniloVlad/Provability/README.md

   [a, b] scaledRange = [0, 100]
   scale(x) = (((b - a) * (x - min)) / (max-min)) + a
 ```
 7) Why 2^20?
-Because the generated bet string will be digested in hex, 5chars*4 bits/chars= 20 bits.
+We use 5 characters from the server seed, 5 chars * 4 bits/chars = 20 bits.
-You could as easily of used 1 byte/8 bits and the range would be [0..255].
+You could as easily of used 1 byte and the range would be [0..255].
 The problem being the step
 size between the generated numbers and the betting range.
 ```
   For 8-bits: 0=>0, 1=> 0.392, 2=>0.784, ... , 255=> 100.